- New Year’s Greetings in Japan

-- Japan Post’s Nengajo card has a lottery number.
+- Japan Post’s nengajo cards have a lottery number.

-Japanese people exchange Nengajo postcards as New Year Greetings, much like Western people sending Christmas cards to each other.
+Japanese people exchange Nengajo postcards as New Year Greetings, much like Western people send Christmas cards to each other.

 New Year’s Greetings in Japan

 In Japan, it was a long-established custom to personally present your greetings to people who had helped you and to your superiors at the beginning of the year.
-They give thanks help during the previous year and ask for continuous help in the New Year.
-After the Japanese postal service was developed, we partially turned this New Year’s greeting custom into a form of exchanging postcards.
-People living distant from each other, benefit from the postcard by keeping in touch with friends and relatives.
+They give thanks for the help received during the previous year and ask for continuous help in the New Year.
+After the Japanese postal service was developed, this New Year’s greeting custom turned into exchanging special postcards called ‘nengajo’.
+People living far from each other keep in touch with friends and relatives with these postcards.

-New Year’s greeting letters were exchanged in the 18th century via the Hikyaku delivery service.
-However, Hikyaku men delivered letters on foot, so only a small number of people were able to send their letters.
-The custom of exchanging Nengajo postcards spread throughout Japan during the Meiji period, from the middle of 19th century.
+New Year’s greeting letters were exchanged in the 18th century via the hikyaku delivery service.
+However, hikyaku men delivered letters on foot, so only a small number of people were able to send their letters.
+The custom of exchanging nengajo postcards spread throughout Japan during the Meiji period, from the middle of the 19th century.
 The postal service enabled people to send postcards everywhere Japan.

 Nengajo: A distinct type of mail

 Nengajo is delivered on the morning of January 1st, if the sender mails the card before Christmas day.
-The Nengajo post card is special, because the top side has the word Nenga (年賀) in red color, so it can be sorted out of other mail.
-Nenga literally means, celebrating a New Year.
-Jo stands for various kinds of letters, including the postcard.
-The Nengajo postcard issued by the Japan post has a uniquely designed stamp every year.
+The nengajo post card is special, because the top side has the word nenga (年賀) in red color, so it can be sorted out of other mail.
+‘Nenga’ literally means, celebrating the New Year.
+‘Jo’ stands for various kinds of letters, including postcards.
+The nengajo postcards issued by the Japan post have a uniquely designed stamp every year.
 This stamp shows the New Year’s animal, associating with the Chinese zodiac.
-Buying a Nengajo postcard while you visit is nice, because it clearly shows the year you visited Japan.
+Buying a nengajo postcard while you visit Japan is nice, because it clearly shows the year you visited Japan.

 Nengajo postcard designs

-A Phrase for celebrating the New Year is essential, and many Japanese people also use an image, or a picture of the New Year’s animal.
-Images of iconic New Years items and lucky objects such as Kadomatsu decorations, plum flowers, and the Maneki-neko lucky cat are also popular.
+A phrase for celebrating the New Year is a must, and many Japanese people also use an image, or a picture of the New Year’s animal.
+Images of iconic New Years items and lucky objects such as kadomatsu decorations, plum flowers, and the maneki-neko (lucky cat) are also popular.
 Computer printing has become more and more popular, so some people use memorable photos of their family from the previous year.
-There’s a lot of computer template designs on sale, so anybody can easily make a beautiful New Year’s card.
+There’s a lot of computer templates designs on sale, so anybody can easily make a beautiful New Year’s card.

-Japan Post’s Nengajo card has a lottery number.
+Japan Post’s nengajo cards have a lottery number.

 http://yubin-nenga.jp/otoshidama/ (Japanese text only)